SUMMATION; Side event “Transforming health workforce education to meet evolving needs and achieve Universal Health Coverage”

 For this to happen we need enabling policies and accreditation to help transform education to improve quality and equity in health service

 To deliver on promises we need all hands on deck.
 This requires more than engaging with ministries of health and education, but labor and finance, international financial institutions, donor agencies and philanthropic organizations.

-- most importantly we need to work closely with the communities we are service and the health workers who are serving them. delivery major educational reform and most importantly to support the work outlined by the panelists
+- most importantly we need to work closely with the communities we are serving and the health workers who are caring for them. delivery major educational reform and most importantly to support the work outlined by the panelists

 We at THEnet are committed to engaging with the broader community with others such as the ones in this room, to mobilize action.

 - We can’t afford to reinvent the wheel.
 A key first step is to map out what is being done to meet global milestone and transform education.